Claire Dean

 By Car: A Budget-Friendly Option to Reach Machu Picchu

 This is definitely the cheapest option to visit the ruins, but it’s also the least fun.
 Getting to Machu Picchu by bus requires two days.
-The village of Hydro-electrica is a six-hour drive from Cusco and the last town accessible by road before Machu Picchu.
+The village of Hydro-electrica is a six-hour drive from Cusco.
+It is the last town accessible by road before Machu Picchu.
 You then have to walk along the train tracks for 2 hours to reach Aguas Calientes.
 From Cusco, it’s easy to book a bus or car to this stop.
-However, this trip does not include a night of accommodation in Aguas Calientes, any meals, the shuttle bus up to the archaeological site, or the entrance into Machu Picchu, so these are things to keep in mind if you choose this option.
+However, this trip does not include a night of accommodation in Aguas Calientes.
+It also doesn't include any meals.
+Nor does it include the shuttle bus up to the archaeological site.
+The entrance into Machu Picchu is also not included.
+Nor is the climb up one of the mountains inside Machu Picchu.
+Namely, Huayna Picchu or Machu Picchu Mountain.
+These are things to keep in mind if you choose this option.

 For those seeking adventurous and budget-friendly Machu Picchu tours from Cusco, traveling by car to the Hydroelectric Station offers a unique and scenic alternative.
 The journey involves a drive to the town of Santa Teresa, followed by a short trip to the Hydroelectric Station, where the adventure continues on foot or by train to arrive at Machu Picchu.